Contract Disputes Masterclass

 Mr. Sydney Jacobs, Barrister, Thirteen Wentworth Selborne Chambers

 Sydney Jacobs is a barrister at 13 Wentworth Chambers.
 He read for his LL.M at Cambridge and has a commercial equity practice encompassing property, partnership, corporate law and building & construction disputes.
 Sydney has gained expertise in easements involving both Torrens and Old System land, leasing matters, contracts for the sale of land including off-the-plan, notices to perform and to complete, rescission/ termination /specific performance /relief against forfeiture/ claiming the return of deposits, options/rights of first refusal, and strata disputes.
 A list of his many cases and publications is to be found on his 13 Wentworth Chambers website.
-Sydney is the sole author of two major loose-leaf services, namely: Commercial Damages and Injunctions: Law and Practice, and part authors the leading loose-leaf service Commercial & International Arbitration.
+Underscoring a life dedicated to the law (when he is not snowboarding), Sydney is the sole author of two major loose-leaf services, namely: Commercial Damages and Injunctions: Law and Practice, and part authors the leading loose-leaf service Commercial & International Arbitration (all published by Thomson Reuters).
+He has been, for many years, a popular presenter of CPD seminars.

 Ms. Caitlin Whale, Partner, Baker McKenzie